harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-service-restart.md

 id: linux-service-restart
 title: Linux service restart
 ---
-Linux Service Restart stops the target system services running in a Linux machine.
+Linux service restart stops the target system services running in a Linux machine.
 - It determines the performance and resilience of the application (or services) running on Linux machines.

 ## Use cases
 - Service restart determines the resilience of an application upon random halts.
-- It determines how efficiently an application recovers and restarts the services.
+- Determines how efficiently an application recovers and restarts the services.

 :::note
-- This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
+- This fault has been tested for compatibility on Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
 - The `linux-chaos-infrastructure` systemd service should be in an active state and the infrastructure should be in a `CONNECTED` state.
 :::